The first step towards impactful content marketing that drives an ROI is delivering the right value to the right people at the right time.

 Does your B2B lead nurturing strategy need a refresh?

-In order to effectively nurture your leads and improve lead quality, you need two things––targeted content and a solid plan.
+In order to effectively nurture your B2B contacts and leads to improve lead quality, you need two things––targeted content and a solid plan.
 Without them, your nurture sequences can actually hurt your pipeline and lead to several missed opportunities.

 According to Forrester Research, companies that excel at lead nurturing can generate 50% more sales-ready leads at a 33% lower cost.